saurabhsuniljain/Inter-IIT-IIIT-NIT-BITS-Placements/README.md

 This is organised by Year, then by Company and then by college.

 # Adding to the repository
+## Creating new folder
+1. Click on create new file
+2. Type the name of the folder you want to create in file name.
+3. Type `\` after the name, the folder will be created.
+4. Add a file under this folder.
+[May be dummy]

+## Naming a file
+Name the file using this format `companyName_collegeName`.

+## Adding or Uploading files
-Anyone can add questions to the repository.
-You can just add questions in a text file and upload it under the appropriate folder, you can use [Makrdown-Formatting] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+You can just add questions in a text file and upload it under the appropriate folder.
+You can add images as well.
+If folder is not already present you can create new one by following instructions under **Creating new folder**.

-If folder is not already present you can click on create new file, while naming the file, write folders name and then add a `/` after it folder will be automatically created.
-If you use markdown formatting don't forget to name the file with .md extension.

-#Naming the File
-Add company name follwed by `_` and then college name.
+## Types of files to add and formatting.
+Try to avoid such files which can't be displayed in the browser such as .docx files.
+Add text files, images or .md files with [Markdown Formatting] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).